PythonOptimizers/cygenja/doc/source/use.rst

     engine.registered_extensions_list()

-Extensions registered as template file extensions are systematically parsed.
+Files with extensions registered as template file extensions are systematically parsed, i.e. you cannot use these extensions for files that are not templates because :program:`cygenja` will try to parse them.
 What about generated file extensions?
-They can peacefully coexist with generated files, i.e. existing files regardless of their extensions can coexist with generated files and will not be plagued by :program:`cyjenja`.
+Files with these extensions can peacefully coexist with generated files, i.e. existing files, regardless of their extensions, can coexist with generated files and will not be plagued by :program:`cyjenja`.
 This means that you can safely delete files: only generated files will be deleted [#footnote_existing_files]_.

 ..  note::